 Aegina, also spelled Aegina, is Agistri's big brother.
 You pass it by ferry on the way to Agistri, and here you can experience even more Greek island atmosphere.
 The island is better known than Agistri, and if you are into ruins and ancient Greek history, then there is a lot to get started on the great of the Saronic Islands.

-Both Ægina and Agistri have good hiking trails, just as you can rent bikes and get your heart rate up that way.
+Both Aegina and Agistri have good hiking trails, and you can also rent bicycles to get your heart pumping.

 Whether you are on a short trip from Athens, or you spend the whole holiday on an island, the recommendation from here is that you slow down the pace and up the joy of life and enjoy the special Greek island life.
 And Agistri is a really good place to start.